The leader in most of the world is WhatsApp (a pun on the phrase “what’s up”), with 1.5 billion monthly active users around the world.

 How to use WhatsApp

-WhatsApp has versions for iPhones, as well as Windows phone, the Nokia S40, BlackBerry, the Nokia S60, and the BlackBerry 10.
+WhatsApp has versions for iPhone, Android, Windows phone, and the Nokia S40.
 There’s also a web app and desktop versions for Mac or Windows PCs, but you need to have it installed on your mobile phone first, since each WhatsApp account is tied directly to a single phone number.

 Once you download and install the app, you need to confirm your country and enter your telephone number.
 To set up your profile, you can either import your Facebook information with a single click, or manually add an image and add a profile name (which you can change later).